Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about security and privacy

-where $P$ is the covariance matrix of the whitened data representations, derived through a series of linear transformations designed to enhance the separability of malicious and benign data.
-After the filtering process, the resultant "clean" updates are employed to nurture the shadow model.
+The filtering process hinges on computing the quantum entropy score of sample representations, a metric derived from the spectral properties of the data.
+This score serves as a discriminant tool, amplifying the spectral signature of corrupted data, thus facilitating the identification and removal of malicious updates.
+After the filtering process, the resultant clean updates are employed to nurture the shadow model.
 This model undergoes training until an early stopping criterion is met, thereby averting overfitting to potential backdoor triggers.
 The shadow model, thus, functions as a pristine version of the backbone model, specifically tasked with detecting and accurately classifying targets potentially tainted by backdoor attacks.
 During the inference phase, input samples are initially processed by the backbone model.
 If the predicted label falls within a predefined set of suspicious target labels (determined through the filtering phase), the sample is subsequently passed through the shadow model for definitive classification.
 This dual-model approach ensures the system maintains high accuracy on the primary task while effectively fortifying its defenses against backdoor attacks.

+{\textbf{Conclusion.} This section examines security and privacy concerns through the lens of malicious attacks and defense methods, along with their associated techniques.
+Current research predominantly focuses on defense strategies, while investigations into attack methodologies remain limited, primarily combining conventional NCL attack approaches with continual learning scenarios.
+Future studies should prioritize exploring unique challenges inherent to the NCCL paradigm, such as inter-task correlations within streaming tasks and their implications for designing attack-resilient defense algorithms.}